-- Each process has an associated identifier. - The process providing the interactive julia prompt always has an id equal to 1, as would the julia process running the driver script in the example above. - The processes used by default for parallel operations are referred to as workers.
-When there is only one process, process 1 is considered a worker. - Otherwise, workers are considered to be all processes other than process 1.
+- Each process has an associated identifier. - The process providing the interactive julia prompt always has an id equal to 1. - The processes used by default for parallel operations are referred to as workers. - When there is only one process, process 1 is considered a worker. - Otherwise, workers are considered to be all processes other than process 1. - Functions addprocs, rmprocs, workers, and others are available as programmatic means of adding, removing and querying the processes in a cluster.